charllie/webrtc/README.md

 To edit files in a Docker, first enter in the docker with this command:
-> docker exec -i -t CONTAINER /bin/bash
+> docker exec -i -t DOCKER_NAME /bin/bash